 Killy from Blame!! since he shoots the Silicon Creatures indiscriminately.

-In Gundam Seed Destiny, Yzak sides with Clyne's faction while insulting Kira, i.e. Lacus' fiancé, although Dearka had to mute Yzak's comm because the guy was shouting so many insults at his allies that people were confused as to which side he was really on.
+In Gundam Seed Destiny, Yzak sides with Clyne's faction while insulting Kira, i.e. Lacus' fiancé.
+It got to the point that Dearka had to mute Yzak's comm because the guy was shouting so many insults at his allies that people were confused as to which side he was really on.
 It really makes sense if you know their common past ( Yzak knows that Kira killed one of his friends and disfigured him due to War Is Hell, and he knows that when Lacus fights against a government, she's usually the on the good side.
 But he's not forgiving enough to speak nicely to Kira while doing the right thing).

 Tiger of the Wind in Monster Rancher can be ruthless and brutal in battle, often going for the kill in one-to-one fights.
 He is also arrogant and prideful which can lead him to clash with others.